Program Overview

 SHARE apprentices commit to working on a faculty mentor’s project over the course of the summer, with project weeks and hours per week to be determined in collaboration with the faculty mentor.
 All project work must be conducted remotely.

-SHARE apprentices earn up to $1,425, paid as hourly wages, and faculty mentors receive a $500 professional development award in recognition of their mentorship.
+SHARE apprentices earn up to $1,425, paid as hourly wages, with the Office of Undergraduate Research covering the cost of the hourly wages.
+Faculty mentors receive a $500 professional development award provided by the Office of Undergraduate Research in recognition of their mentorship.
 To earn the full $1,425 award, apprentices will need to work approximately 90 hours over the course of the summer.

 Examples of SHARE apprentice duties may include, but are not limited to: conducting literature reviews, assisting in designing a study or experiment, coding and/or analyzing data, developing creative content, and conducting and/or transcribing interviews.